Meta's Brand Rights Protection: What You Need to Know

 Meta's Brand Rights Protection tool helps businesses safeguard their trademarks and intellectual property across Facebook and Instagram.
 Here's what you need to know:

-AI-powered cross-platform searches for violations in Ads, Commerce, Accounts, and Posts.
+• AI-powered automation for cross-platform searches for violations in Ads, Commerce, Accounts, and Posts.

-How It Works: Upload trademarks, logos, or packaging images.
-Use the dashboard to monitor, report, and track violations efficiently.
+• How It Works: Upload trademarks, logos, or packaging images.
+Use the dashboard to monitor, report, and track violations efficiently through the Meta copyright review process.

 How to Stop Your Competitors from Copying Your Facebook Ads!